Dialysis-related factors that may influence recovery of renal function in acute kidney injury (acute renal failure)

 This topic reviews dialysis-related factors that may influence the recovery from AKI-D. Overall outcomes of AKI and patient-related risk factors that may affect recovery of renal function are discussed elsewhere.
-(See "Renal and patient outcomes after acute tubular necrosis", section on 'Degree of recovery'.)
+(See "Kidney and patient outcomes after acute kidney injury in adults", section on 'Degree of recovery'.)

 - Hoste EA, Bagshaw SM, Bellomo R, et al. Epidemiology of acute kidney injury in critically ill patients: the multinational AKI-EPI study.
 Intensive Care Med 2015; 41:1411.

 - Uchino S. The epidemiology of acute renal failure in the world.
 Curr Opin Crit Care 2006; 12:538.

 - Hsu RK, McCulloch CE, Dudley RA, et al. Temporal changes in incidence of dialysis-requiring AKI.
 J Am Soc Nephrol 2013; 24:37.

 - Waikar SS, Curhan GC, Wald R, et al. Declining mortality in patients with acute renal failure, 1988 to 2002.
 J Am Soc Nephrol 2006; 17:1143.

 - Hsu CY, McCulloch CE, Fan D, et al. Community-based incidence of acute renal failure.
 Kidney Int 2007; 72:208.

 - Wald R, McArthur E, Adhikari NK, et al. Changing incidence and outcomes following dialysis-requiring acute kidney injury among critically ill adults: a population-based cohort study.
 Am J Kidney Dis 2015; 65:870.